conestack/node.ext.ldap/README.txt

 Character Encoding
 ------------------

 LDAP (v3 at least, `RFC 2251`_) uses utf8 string encoding.
-Since 1.5.1, bda.ldap
+Since 1.5.1,
-translates these to unicodes for you.
-Consider it a bug, if you receive anything else than unicode from bda.ldap.
+LDAPSession and LDAPNode translate these to unicodes for you.
+Consider it a bug, if you receive anything else than unicode from LDAPSession or LDAPNode.
+Everything below that LDAPConnector and LDAPCommunicator give you the real ldap experience. - Should we change that, too?

-Unicode strings you pass to bda.ldap are automatically encoded to uft8 for LDAP.
-If you pass normal strings to bda.ldap they are decoded as utf8 and reencoded as utf8 to make sure they are utf8 or compatible, e.g. ascii.
+Unicode strings you pass to nodes or sessions are automatically encoded to uft8 for LDAP.
+If you feed them normal strings they are decoded as utf8 and reencoded as utf8 to make sure they are utf8 or compatible, e.g. ascii.

-If you have an LDAP server that does not use utf8, you can set the encoding via the LDAPServerProperties.
+If you have an LDAP server that does not use utf8, monkey-patch bda.ldap.strcodec.LDAP_CHARACTER_ENCODING.

 If you are confused by all that encoding/decoding: python knows in what encoding it stores its unicodes, however, it cannot know for normal strs.